MRASL/documentation/UAV/AscTec/Pelican/tutorials.md

 ### Vicon sensors via ROS

-**The distribution installed on the Pelican is ROS Jade and you can issues dye to the lack of support. **
+**The distribution installed on the Pelican is ROS Jade and you can issues due to the lack of support. **

 To fly by using ROS a [framework](https://github.com/ethz-asl/asctec_mav_framework) is made available by the ASL of the ETH Zurich.
 The interface package will be the one interresting us the most.
 It will communicate to the HLP the data from the VICON by subscribing to different ROS topics.